jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 ---
 title: DRAFT – A House Divided Against Itself Will Not Stand
-description: Resolving an inconsistency between two previous blog entries - Design vs TDD
+description: Resolving an inconsistency between my Design Process and TDD blog entries
 unlisted: true
 ---